Tsawwassen/hme/README.md

 - - able to use localhost:3000/labels?type="1" and still load the page
 - - maybe use 'componentDidMount' and check the url to set the state.selectedLabelType\
 - - Update would be made in the Labels.js component
+- Template files
+- Should move the error component to a helper component class
+- - Code is mostly the same when used, but bulky and not nice to look at
+- - Also, would like the alery to appear at the top of the screen above all components.
+Currently it apears in line and pushes other components down
+- You can pass boolean values to component props by putting them in {}
+- - ex : <Inventory batch:{true} /> and then use it as a boolean value in the parent component

 ## Printer Preferences